VDBWRAIR/pathdiscov/docs/source/configuration.rst

 `usamriidPathDiscov/files/sample.param.base <../../../usamriidPathDiscov/files/sample.param.base>`_ which is copied to the python installation under usamriidPathDiscov/lib/python*/site-packages/usamriidPathDiscov/files/sample.param

-This file is then in turn used to create the param.txt file that run_standard_stable4.pl uses
+This file is then in turn used to create the :ref:`paramtxt` file that run_standard_stable4.pl uses

 The file is comprised of sections defining parameters for each :doc:`pipeline stage <stages/index>` Each stage's documentation contains the information about the configuration available